Skip to Content

 In addition to the information below, I’ll also be sure to link out to my more in-depth reviews of both zipline options.

 Before diving in, I think it’s important to point out that zipline attractions in Las Vegas are intended to be relaxing and scenic.
-Neither FlyLINQ nor SlotZilla is physically demanding or a “wild ride”, rather they offer a gentle glide.
+Neither FlyLINQ nor SlotZilla is physically demanding or a “wild ride”, rather they’re best described as a gentle glide.

 Even as someone who struggles with heights, I found that the fear melted away the moment I started flying.